GEEKOM A8 Max

 How much RAM does the GEEKOM A8 Max support?

 The A8 Max supports up to 64GB of DDR5-5600 RAM across two SO-DIMM slots.
-The standard configuration comes with 32GB pre-installed, which is user-upgradeable if you need more memory for demanding workloads or virtualization.
+The base configuration on Amazon ships with 16GB pre-installed, which is user-upgradeable if you need more memory for demanding workloads or virtualization.

 Is the GEEKOM A8 Max good for gaming?